Content Siloing for E-commerce: Product + Content Integration Strategy

 Converting Content: CTA Placement Strategy

 Where you place CTAs matters as much as what they say.
-Here's the proven placement strategy:
+Here's the proven placement framework:

 The 3-CTA Framework